1.3.3 Spacecraft status

 A new VPU parameter allows windows to have stair-like shapes to allow for small across-scan tilts of the spectra.
 The default shape of the window is now derived from the rectangular shape by shifting each of the 12 macro-samples of the window towards positive across-scan coordinates by a user-defined offset.
 These offsets are a function of the RVS CCD strip, the field-of-view, and the across-scan position of the object in AF1.
 After testing and careful consideration, it has been decided to not use this functionality for science data collection.

-The adaptive faint threshold is defined by a new parameter which depends on the heliotropic phase of the spin during the six-hour revolution and on the across-scan position of the object in the CCD and focal plane.
-Prior to the RVS resource-allocation algorithm (Section 1.1.3), a new object filter based on the RVS magnitude has been added to preselect the candidate objects as function of the heliotropic phase of the spin (which is a good proxy for the instantaneous intensity of the straylight).
+In order to optimise the signal-to-noise ratio of the data, in particular for faint stars, the faint RVS threshold is now defined by a new parameter which depends on the heliotropic phase of the spin during the six-hour revolution and on the across-scan position of the object in the CCD and focal plane.
+Prior to the RVS resource-allocation algorithm (Section 1.1.3), a new object filter based on the RVS magnitude has been added to preselect the candidate objects as function of the heliotropic phase of the spin, which is a good proxy for the instantaneous intensity of the straylight.
 During times of high straylight levels, the RVS faint limit is as bright as =15.5 mag, whereas at times of low straylight levels, it is lowered to values as faint as 16.2 mag.

-Both the adaptive faint threshold and the adaptive across-scan window size in RVS use the heliotropic phase of the spin.
-The latter is derived on-board from a simple model which requires periodic (roughly monthly) calibration / parameter updates.
+Both the adaptive faint threshold and the adaptive across-scan window size in RVS use the heliotropic phase of the spin as input argument.
+The latter is derived on-board from a simple model which requires periodic (roughly monthly) calibration and parameter updates.

 |Star||Bright mag-||Faint mag-||Deletion|